numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 ### Automatic budgeting

 Instead of becoming unemployed, workers could take a job with the government during a recession, their new salary naturally causing an increase in government spending.
-During a healthy market, private companies would reduce the cost of the program by poaching people from public employment.
+During a healthy market, private companies would reduce the cost of the program by poaching people from public employment with more lucrative offers.

 ### Stabilize the economy

-Obviously being employed is strictly better than needing work for the humans involved, but for the economy at large a job guarantee puts money directly where it's needed most: stabilizing people's income stabilizes their spending, which in turn stabilizes inflation.
+Obviously being employed is good for the worker, but for the economy at large a job guarantee puts money directly where it's needed most: stabilizing people's income stabilizes their spending, which in turn stabilizes inflation.

 ### Minimum wage and conditions

 Because the government participates in the same labour market as private industry, a public job guarantee effectively sets the minimum wage and working conditions for its citizens.
-This helps eliminate "bad jobs"—unsustainable, exploitative work—from the market without harming workers.
+This helps eliminate "bad jobs"—unsafe, exploitative work—from the market without harming workers.

 ## Anyway